SorrawichUboon/golang-gin-boiler-plate/README.md

-# How to set up nodejs express server with typescript and yarn boiler plat
+# How to set up golang gin server boiler plat

 1. Create a new directory for your project and navigate to it in your terminal.
 2. Run the following command to initialize a new Go module